MINEZERI/mtrpz_labs/lab3/README.md

 |------------------|---------------|
 | 28.7s            | 322MB         |

-Building time and size increased due to the large size of the`numpy` library.
+Build time and image size increased because of the `numpy` library's large footprint.

 #### 2. Using `python:3.10-buster` base image.